Striveworks/valor/docs/technical_concepts.md

 ## Supported Task Types

-As of January 2024, Velour supports the following types of computer vision tasks and associated metrics:
+As of January 2024, Velour supports the following types of supervised learning tasks and associated metrics:

-- Image classification (including multi-label classification)
+- Classification (including multi-label classification)
     - F1
     - AUCROC
     - Accuracy